sumanth-nirmal/BehavioralCloning/writeup_report.md

 As the data set is smaller I have choosen pickle.

 ## model.py
 This builds the neural network model details given below.
-Then compiles the model and saves a .json file *(model.json)* Loads the data from pickle file and then trains the model over training data and evaluate over the test data and save the weights as .hd file *(model.h5)*
+Then compiles the model and saves the architecture as a .json file *(model.json)* Loads the data from pickle file and then trains the model over training data and evaluate over the test data and save the model with weights as .hd file *(model.h5)*

 below shows the summary of model used for training
     ___________________________________________________________________________________________________